-Regardless of what stage you are with your dancer life, a good energy drink always hits the spot and with the intense 8 hour schedules of professional dancers, it’s no wonder you need a good energy drink.
+Regardless of what stage you are in your dancer’s life, a good energy drink always hits the spot and with the intense 8-hour schedules of professional dancers, it’s no wonder you need a good energy drink.

 From past experience I can tell you for a fact that depending on the type of dance performance that you are doing, you need varying levels of energy and alertness.

 And as such you need different types of energy drinks that will cater to those performances.